shindeshubhamm/string-calculator/README.md

 ```

 This will use `;` as the delimiter.
-When using a custom delimiter, the default delimiter `,` is not supported as a delimiter, but `\n` is.
+When using a custom delimiter, the default delimiters `,` and `\n` are still supported.